HF=HM V: Seiberg-Witten-Floer homology and handle addition: Abstract

 \section{Abstract}

 This is the last of five papers \cite{KLT1, KLT2, KLT3, KLT4} that construct an isomorphism between the Seiberg-Witten Floer homology and the Heegaard Floer homology of a given compact, oriented 3-manifold.
 See Theorem \ref{cor:main} below for a precise statement.
 As outlined in \cite{KLT1}, this isomorphism is given as a composition of three isomorphisms.
-In this article, we establish the third isomorphism that relates the Seiberg-Witten Floer homology on the auxilliary manifold with the appropriate version of Seiberg-Witten Floer homology on the original manifold.
+In this article, we establish the third isomorphism that relates the Seiberg-Witten Floer homology on the auxiliary manifold with the appropriate version of Seiberg-Witten Floer homology on the original manifold.
 This constitutes Theorem 4.1 in \cite{KLT1}, re-stated in a more refined form as Theorem \ref{thm:main} below.
-The tool used in the proof is a filtered variant of connected sum formula for Seiberg-Witten Floer homology, in special cases where one of the summand manifolds is \(S^1\times S^2\).
+The tool used in the proof is a filtered variant of connected sum formula for Seiberg-Witten Floer homology, in special cases where one of the summand manifolds is \(S^1\times S^2\) (referred to as ``handle-addition'' in all five articles in this series).
 Nevertheless, the arguments leading to the afore-mentioned connected sum formula are general enough to establish a connected sum formula in the wider context of Seiberg-Witten Floer homology with non-balanced perturbations.
 This is stated as Proposition \ref{prop:conn-1} below.
 Although what is asserted in this proposition has been known to experts for some time, a detailed proof has not appeared in the literature, and therefore of some independent interest.